Maroua-El-Imame/pands-project/README.md

 ### 🔸Planning phase :
 ---

-In this 2nd phase I list the steps to follow in order to achive the project results.
+In this 2nd phase I list the steps to follow in order to achieve the project results.

 In order to successfully run and understand the results of this project, it is essential to identify the instruments to set up the appropriate environment.

 | Python on Windows     |